 While growing up, we all remember our parents reminding us to look both ways before we cross the street.
-However, many parents often times seem to forget this reminder while crossing an intersection.
-As a general rule, it is imperative to always use the crosswalk, and only enter said crosswalk once you have been instructed to do so by the traffic device or licensed authority, while always making sure to “look both ways”.
+However, pedestrians forget this reminder while crossing an intersection.
+As a general rule, it is always prudent to use the crosswalk, and only enter said crosswalk once you have been instructed to do so by the traffic device or licensed authority, while always making sure to “look both ways”.

-Pedestrians are common around Las Vegas.
+Pedestrians are common in Las Vegas given the close proximity of casinos and entertainment.
 Whether individuals are walking down the strip or through their neighborhood, our great weather allows for walking as a means of transportation year-round.

 Despite the popularity of walking, cars remain the primary form of transportation in Las Vegas.
 Due to a large number of both pedestrians and cars, pedestrian-car accidents are a common occurrence.
 The structure and frame of a car protect the driver and passengers.
 In contrast, pedestrians have no such protection, and consequently, their body absorbs the full force of an impact with a vehicle.
 This often results in tragic circumstances for the pedestrian, including death.

 If you or a loved one has been injured by a car as a pedestrian, you deserve to have an aggressive advocate fighting to protect your rights.
-The seasoned legal team at Benson & Bingham is ready to help you seek justice.
+The seasoned Las Vegas pedestrian accident attorneys at Benson & Bingham are ready to help you seek justice.

 Pedestrian and vehicle accidents vary greatly.
-Some accidents occur at very slow speeds, while others occur at higher speeds, which usually result in more serious injuries.
+Some accidents occur at very slow speeds, while others occur at surface street speeds, which usually result in more serious injuries.

 Common types of pedestrian accidents include:

 Backup accidents.
 These accidents are more common in parking lots and around driveways.
-These usually happen at slower speeds, when a driver is backing out of a parking spot or driveway, and result in less severe but still tragic injuries to the pedestrian.
+These usually happen at slower speeds, when a driver is backing out of a parking spot or driveway, and typically result in less severe injuries to the pedestrian, unless run over.
 Drivers must remain aware of their surroundings at all times, including the presence of pedestrians.

 Sidewalk accidents.
 These accidents occur when a driver veers off the road.
 Many different causes exist for this type of accident.
 For example, the driver may have been distracted by a cell phone, involved in a vehicle accident which forced the car off the road, or driving under the influence of drugs or alcohol.
-These types of accidents tend to result in more severe injuries for the pedestrian because the car’s speed is usually higher than in other types of accident.
+These types of accidents tend to result in more severe injuries for the pedestrian because the car’s speed is usually higher.
 Pedestrian are often times killed or injured severely at intersections and sidewalks when traffic merges into the walking lane.
 Sidewalks were intended for pedestrian traffic, and unfortunately not much protection is allotted for those who use the sidewalks.
-Sadly, children in particular can be victims of distracted or intoxicated drivers who merge over the curbs and onto our sidewalks.
+Sadly, children in particular can be victims of distracted or intoxicated drivers who merge over the curbs, onto our sidewalks. and into bus stops.

 Failure to yield.
 As a pedestrian in a crosswalk, you have the right of way.
 While it’s always best to check your surroundings before crossing a street, if a vehicle strikes you, it’s generally the driver’s fault under the law.
 Nevada law requires drivers to stop for anyone crossing the street when they’re using a crosswalk.
 Sometimes, impatient drivers fail to pay attention and speed through crosswalks.
 Such behavior can cause serious pedestrian accidents with severe injuries.

 Crosswalks.
 Crosswalk accidents occur very frequently in Nevada given the shear volume of pedestrians who frequent the Las Vegas Strip and Downtown Reno.
 Crosswalks are very dangerous given that oncoming traffic may or may not realize a crosswalk is present, nor the pedestrians who may be in the crosswalk.
 Crosswalks rely on the pedestrian to walk when the time is appropriate.
 The red stop walk sign is followed by the white hand stating it is OK to walk.
-Pedestrians often will be walking before the official countdown occurs until the No walk sign is posted.
+Pedestrians often walk before the official countdown occurs and continue until the No walk sign is posted.
 Those who risk the timing of the light, also risk their life as oncoming motorists may just time the light as well and tragedy can strike.
-Nevada crosswalks should have better illumination for those drivers, as the white lines are only good for those walking.

 Fremont Street.
-The world famous Fremont Street experience (formerly just Fremont Street) abounded with car and foot traffic and still does today.
-The "Fremont Street Experience" closed down Fremont Street to automotive traffic so that all could use Fremont to navigate the hotels and casinos.
+The world famous Fremont Street experience (formerly just Fremont Street) is abounded with car and foot traffic.
+The “Fremont Street Experience” closed down Fremont Street to automotive traffic so that all could use Fremont to navigate the hotels and casinos.
 Unfortunately, Fremont Street has become a nightmare for pedestrians who may not know when the pedestrian area ends.
-Up 4th street it is a ONE-WAY only street, but it directly intersects with Fremont and the pedestrian traffic bottlenecks.
+Up 4th street it is a ONE-WAY only street, but it directly intersects with Fremont and the pedestrian traffic.

 Residential.
 Pedestrians are often victims of car accident cases in residential neighborhoods.
 Children can be victims of cars that speed or drive recklessly.
 Speed limits in neighborhoods are usually 25 mph or less.
 Vehicles that exceed the speed limit have a much tougher time stopping for children, bicycles, and others whom may be playing in the area.